Top 10 Tips for Basic Gun Safety

 Keep it Locked up

-Keep your shotgun kept locked up in a safe, lockable purpose-built cabinet when not in use.
+Keep your shotgun kept locked up in gun safes, which are lockable purpose-built cabinets, when not in use.
 Making sure nobody has access to your keys as it is your responsibility to ensure no unauthorised individuals can gain entry to your firearms.

 Carrying your gun in a slip